Guest post by Dr. Brooke Kalanick

-If you are suffering with low cortisol your biggest risk with exercise is over-training.
+If you are suffering from low cortisol your biggest risk with exercise is over-training.
 You want to avoid metabolic conditioning, spinning, CrossFit and boot camp, HIIT, intense metabolic training, sprints, etc. Avoid anything that relies on a good cortisol and adrenaline output to complete and get results– you just don’t have it, so you won’t get the same results, and you will not give your system time to heal.

 If you’re dealing with high cortisol issues you also may want to tone down the metabolic training to 1-2 very short sessions per week and keep up the walking.
-Avoid hour long metabolic classes such as spinning and many CrossFit and boot camp type classes.
+Avoid hour-long metabolic classes such as spinning and many CrossFit and boot camp-type classes.
 You’ll do much better with shorter metabolic sessions once or twice per week as to not continue to drive the high cortisol output.
 Focus on higher weight, lower intensity, more rest type strength training.
 You most definitely want to keep training as high cortisol can quickly erode muscle mass.

-Limit long distance cardio.
-Cardio is not the devil; it has its place, but because it drives cortisol without triggering of fat burning hormones like growth hormone (the way more intense training does), you’re driving stress without getting the same fat burning benefits.
-It’s inefficient at best, and when you’re running high stress hormones, you’re adding more fuel to the fire.
+Limit long-distance cardio.
+Cardio is not the devil; it has its place, but because it drives cortisol without triggering of fat-burning hormones like growth hormone (the way more intense training does), you’re driving stress without getting the same fat-burning benefits.
+It’s inefficient at best, and when you’re running high-stress hormones, you’re adding more fuel to the fire.

-For those of you that love those long runs or bike rides, don’t worry, they won’t be gone forever.
+For those of you who love those long runs or bike rides, don’t worry, they won’t be gone forever.
 Get your stress response normalized, and then find a way to keep those exercises you love in your life in a healthy way that works for you.
 The problem is continuing certain activities that drive cortisol for at least a period of time simply won’t give you a chance to get your brain and adrenals communicating more effectively.
 If you can take a break and handle multiple sources of stress, you’ll be able to fit them in in a more balanced way in the future, just give yourself a chance to heal.

 You also may want to train earlier in the day, especially if you feel wound up at night and have a hard time falling asleep.